Bugis Market (Bugis Street) - A Vibrant Souvenirs Market

 Bugis Street (Bugis Market)

 Bugis area was once notorious as a haunt for sailors and transvestites.
-But it is now a youth-centric leisure and shopping area.
-Sadly, for those looking for the iconic flea market, Thieves Market at Sungei Road, near Bugis, it will soon cease operations from July 2017.
-Another memorable place will soon be gone forever.
+But it has been sanitised and transformed to a youth-centric leisure and shopping area.
+Sadly, for those looking for the iconic flea market, Thieves Market at Sungei Road, near Bugis, it has ceased operations since July 2017.
+Still, this vibrant Bugis Market and the outdoor market behind it have enough attractions and pull for a fun day out browsing at the myriad of goods at affordable prices.

 Comments